 Fighting Tuberculosis and Malaria

 Malteser International began work on a project for the control of TB amongst vulnerable groups in the township of Maungdaw in 2003.
 In October 2007, the TB project was extended to the neighboring township of Buthidaung in northern Rakhine State – bringing more than 650,000 people within its reach.
 The focus of the project is control of TB using a combination of education, care and treatment.
 Attendants trained in DOTS: the Directly Observed Treatment Scheme are key to this effort, as is the targeted provision of food to infected people and their families.
-This last measures both supports the patient in their convalescence as well as creating an incentive for them to continue to follow their treatment to a successful conclusion.
+This last measure both supports the patient in their convalescence while creating an incentive for them to continue to follow their treatment to a successful conclusion.

 The humanitarian situation in northern Rakhine State is dire.
 Most of the region’s Muslim minority has been living for generations in almost inhuman conditions: doing their best to survive with what little means they have.
 The population is mainly landless.
 The high rate of poverty and population density, coupled with malnutrition makes the region a breeding ground for communicable diseases such as TB and Malaria.
 The Muslim minority remains a marginalized and vulnerable element of the population that is denied both recognition as an ethnic minority as well citizenship of their own country.